 We’ve always enjoyed using the juice of the Meyer lemon for cooking.
 Meyer lemon muffins or Meyer lemon curd are absolutely delectable.
 The gentle lemony tang combined with the touch of sweetness that Meyer lemons behold are a joy to the palate.
 However I had never used them for cocktails until one of our dear LA friends, Sara, mentioned their favorite drink of the summer was the Meyer Lemon Margarita.
 They had picked their tree bare concocting these enticing cocktails.

 Intrigued and always on the hunt for another delicious cocktail, especially one which pulls from our garden, we sliced & iced a Meyer lemon with shot of tequila and hit of triple.
 At first sip our eyes widened.
 I immediately head back into the garden to snag a few more Meyer lemons and soon we began to wrap ourselves up in the warm tingle of tequila softened, sweetened and balanced by the golden elixir of the Meyer lemon.
+And after changing from triple sec to simple syrup and orange bitters (although you could always use a good orange liqueur), we had a cocktail which will always be in our house go-to list.

 The Meyer Lemon pairs exceptionally well with tequila and we would be hard pressed to say if we like a classic Margarita or these Meyer Lemon Margaritas better.
 They each have their own delicious draw, this one slightly sweeter and more floral, the classic slightly brighter.
 Time to do a taste off with the garden fruit to see who’s flavor reigns supreme.